TinyTrebuchet/saic-test-2021/task2.md

-# Task 2: Write a script that takes a target domain/ip as input and performs the following actions
+# Task 2: Write a script that takes a target domain/ip as input and performs the given actions